d4n3sh/thedaneshproject/content/posts/2009-06-15-good-collection-of-linux-tutorials.md

 ### Free Linux Tutorials for Experts {#section--FreeLinuxTutorialsForExperts}

-  * Linux Online&#8217;s Course for Advanced Users &#8211; This advanced course from Linux Online is fashioned into a series of how-to documents.
+  * Linux Online's Course for Advanced Users &#8211; This advanced course from Linux Online is fashioned into a series of how-to documents.
 Designed for people who want to learn more about installation, configuration and maintenance tasks.
   * [Linux System Administration Course][15]{.external} &#8211; This 28-module course provides comprehensive training for system administrators.
   * [Kernel Tutorials][16]{.external} &#8211; The kernel tutorials at HowToForge are a great way for Linux users to learn everything they need to know about kernels.
   * [Advanced Routing and Traffic Control Tutorial][17]{.external} &#8211; This advanced Linux tutorial teaches users about routing, filtering and traffic shaping.
   * [Linux Enterprise Server Courses][18]{.external} &#8211; Novell Training Services offers several different courses for advanced Linux users.
-  * [Linux Network Administration Course][19]{.external} &#8211; The Shuttleworth Foundation&#8217;s Linux Network Administration Course is split into separate tutorials that teach the fundamentals of network administration.
+  * [Linux Network Administration Course][19]{.external} &#8211; The Shuttleworth Foundation's Linux Network Administration Course is split into separate tutorials that teach the fundamentals of network administration.
   * [Advanced Linux Programming][20]{.external} &#8211; This tutorial is actually a book that can be downloaded for free.
 The book teaches users how to develop Linux software and write sophisticated programming.
-  * [IBM&#8217;s Technical Library][21]{.external} &#8211; IBM&#8217;s Technical Library offers a number of useful tutorials for advanced Linux users.
+  * [IBM's Technical Library][21]{.external} &#8211; IBM's Technical Library offers a number of useful tutorials for advanced Linux users.

 ### Free UNIX Tutorials for Experts {#section--FreeUNIXTutorialsForExperts}

-  * [UNIX for Advanced Users][22]{.external} &#8211; Indiana University&#8217;s UNIX Workstation Support Group offers a great UNIX course for advanced users.
+  * [UNIX for Advanced Users][22]{.external} &#8211; Indiana University's UNIX Workstation Support Group offers a great UNIX course for advanced users.
-  * [Kevin Heard&#8217;s UNIX Tutorial][23]{.external} &#8211; Kevin Heard (UC Berkeley) has a fantastic three-part tutorial that starts with an overview of UNIX and ends with advanced topics.
+  * [Kevin Heard's UNIX Tutorial][23]{.external} &#8211; Kevin Heard (UC Berkeley) has a fantastic three-part tutorial that starts with an overview of UNIX and ends with advanced topics.
   * [Advanced UNIX Commands][24]{.external} &#8211; Although this is more of a list than a tutorial, it makes a good reference for advanced UNIX users.
   * [Parallel Programming Tutorial][25]{.external} &#8211; This UNIX tutorial teaches advanced users the ins and outs of parallel programming.
   * [Advanced Bash Scripting Guide][26]{.external} &#8211; This UNIX tutorial from the Linux Document Project starts out with a programming overview and moves on to advanced scripting topics.